kevinfaveri/gyoz.ai/README.md

 P1 11 - Extra: add gimmicks like sidebar to show a youtube music integration or something; etc...

-P1 12 - For stuff completely out of what fallbackChat can do, it might suggest a google direct search query, fully optimized to find the exact result you want to read
+P1 12 - For stuff completely out of what chatting can do, it might suggest a google direct search query, fully optimized to find the exact result you want to read

 ### (Specialist) Interpreters P1